marouenbg/ACHR.cu/paper/paper.md

 tools used for their analysis have to be appropriately scaled to include the use of parallel software.

 A tool of choice for the analysis of metabolic models is the sampling of the space of their possible phenotypes.
 Instead of considering one specific biological function of interest, sampling is an unbiased tool for metabolic modeling.
 As models grow in size, sampling became expensive both in time and computational resources.
-To put back sampling in the modeler ´s toolbox, I suggest ACHR.cu which is a CUDA based implementation of the sampling algorithm ACHR.
+To make sampling more accessible in the modeler ´s toolbox, I suggest ACHR.cu which is a CUDA based implementation of the sampling algorithm ACHR.

 # Results

 Mathematically, metabolic models are networks of metabolites involved in reactions and are formulated as linear programs.
-The solution of the linear program allows to find flux distributions in the network that achieve the objective function of interest.
+The solution of the linear program allows finding flux distributions in the network that achieve the objective function of interest.
 ACHR allows obtaining flux distribution for each reaction under the conditions of optimality.

 The sampling of the solution space of metabolic models is a two-step process: